OSInside/kiwi/doc/source/concept_and_workflow/profiles.rst

        </profile>
    </profiles>

-The profile `QEMU` would inherit the settings from `VM` in the above example.
+In the above example, the profile `QEMU` inherit the settings from `VM`.

-For further details on the usage of *profiles* see :ref:`building-build-with-profiles`
+For further details on the usage of *profiles*, see :ref:`building-build-with-profiles`